 Believe it… or not

 When I was young, a favorite feature in newspapers and magazines was “Ripley’s Believe It or Not” fun fact cartoon.
-It was fascinating to read about strange facts almost too odd, too unbelievable, to be true.
+It was fascinating to read about strange facts almost too odd and too unbelievable to be true.

-Chapter 5 in the Academy’s upcoming nutrition communication text tackles this important topic.
+Chapter 5 in Communicating Nutrition: The Authoritative Guide tackles this important topic.
 Tip Series 16 highlights 5 tips for identifying credible sources on the internet.
-For a downloadable copy, visit my resources page and click on the free tip sheet button: https://www.nutritioncommunicator.com/resources

 5 Tips for Identifying Credible Sources on the Internet: